Rafael Devers Player Props: Red Sox vs. Mets

 Mets Pitching Rankings

-- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.36).
+- The Mets have a 4.39 team ERA that ranks 18th across all league pitching staffs.

-- Mets pitchers combine to rank 24th in baseball in home runs given up (123 total, 1.3 per game).
+- Mets pitchers combine to allow 128 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- Scherzer (8-3) gets the starting nod for the Mets in his 18th start of the season.
-He's put together a 3.99 ERA in 94 2/3 innings pitched, with 107 strikeouts.
+- Carrasco (3-3) takes the mound for the Mets in his 14th start of the season.
+He's put together a 5.35 ERA in 65 2/3 innings pitched, with 48 strikeouts.

-- The right-hander last pitched on Sunday against the Los Angeles Dodgers, when he tossed seven scoreless innings while giving up one hit.
+- In his last outing on Tuesday against the Chicago White Sox, the right-hander threw 4 2/3 innings, allowing four earned runs while surrendering six hits.

-- The 38-year-old has amassed an ERA of 3.99, with 10.2 strikeouts per nine innings, in 17 games this season.
-Opposing hitters have a .240 batting average against him.
+- The 36-year-old has a 5.35 ERA and 6.6 strikeouts per nine innings in 13 games this season, while allowing a batting average of .259 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.